bitrix24/b24restdocs/api-reference/how-to-call-rest-api/batch.md

 {% endnote %}

-The array of requests can have either numeric keys or associative keys.
+The array of requests can have either numeric keys or be associative.
 In the parameters of each subsequent request, you can use data from previous requests in the following format:

 ```php